Lukas-Heiligenbrunner/AURCache/docs/docs/Configuration/mirrorlist.md

 ```

 If you use host build mode things get more complicated since your mirrorlist must be accessible from the builder containers.
-The default `MIRRORLIST_PATH_X86_64` in host build mode is `BUILD_ARTIFACT_DIR/config/mirrorlist_x86_64`, so just overwrite this file with your mirrorlist or mount another path to this file.
+The default `MIRRORLIST_PATH_X86_64` in host build mode is `BUILD_ARTIFACT_DIR/config/pacman_x86_64`, so just overwrite this directory with your dir containing the mirrorlist or mount another path to this location.
-Remember this path has to be within the `BUILD_ARTIFACT_DIR/` directory to be accissible by the builder.
+Remember this path has to be within the `BUILD_ARTIFACT_DIR/` directory to be accessible by the builder.